17 Best Foods To Stop Hair Loss

 In some cases (particularly in women), a mineral deficiency is the cause of hair loss.
-"It's important to make sure you don't have a lack of something in your diet that could be leading to hair loss," says dermatologist Dr. Carolyn Jacob.
-“We check protein levels, iron, iron storage, vitamin D and a number of other labs to make sure you don't have deficiencies."
+"It's important to make sure you don't have a lack of something in your diet that could be leading to hair loss," says dermatologist Carolyn Jacob, MD, FAAD.
+"We check protein levels, iron, iron storage, vitamin D and a number of other labs to make sure you don't have deficiencies."

 The human body can do a lot of crazy stuff, like turning sunlight into bone-strengthening vitamin D. Something it can't do, however, is make omega-3 fatty acids.
 In addition to helping you stay fit and disease free, omega-3's enable you to grow hair and keep it shiny and full.

 Notice how your muscles don't grow (and even shrink) when you're not getting enough protein?
 The same thing might happen to your hair.
-Without sufficent dietary protein, hair essentially goes on strike.
+Without sufficient dietary protein, hair essentially goes on strike.
 Less new hair will replace what's falling out (about 50-100 hairs a day), and you'll experience a net hair loss.
-To get protein from meat, pick lean options like chicken, fish, grass-fed beef or lean pork loin.
+To get protein from meat, pick lean options like chicken, fish, or lean pork loin.
 They have less saturated fat than the stuff you'll find sealed in styrofoam dishes at the supermarket.

 Vitamin E is a powerful antioxidant that can actually absorb damaging UV light and protect skin cells.
 It also repairs sun damage on the scalp, which can cause hair to thin.
-In one study, "Tocotrienols, or different types of vitamin E supplements, were studied for eight months in patients with hair loss," says Debé.
+In one study, "Tocotrienols, or different types of vitamin E supplements, were studied for eight months in patients with hair loss," says Dr. Debé.
 Thirty-eight people received the supplement, and some received a placebo.
-The supplemented group had a 34% improvement in hair growth.”
-Debé notes that although the amount of tocotrienols used in this study is difficult to get from diet alone, barley is a very good source.
+The supplemented group had a 34 percent improvement in hair growth."
+Dr. Debé notes that although the amount of tocotrienols used in this study is difficult to get from diet alone, barley is a very good source.

 Nuts and Seeds